lightstep/opentelemetry-prometheus-sidecar/README.md

                                  more; 1 is automatically added when log.level is 'debug'; impacts logging from the gRPC library in particular
+      --leader-election.enabled  Enable leader election to choose a single writer.
+      --leader-election.k8s-namespace=LEADER-ELECTION.K8S-NAMESPACE
+                                 Namespace used for the leadership election lease.
       --disable-supervisor       Disable the supervisor.
       --disable-diagnostics      Disable diagnostics by default; if unset, diagnostics will be auto-configured to the